yowai-hit0/alta_lalbs/alta_data_backend/GRACEFUL_DEGRADATION.md

 4. **Use health check endpoints** to monitor service status
 5. **Implement proper fallbacks** for critical functionality
 6. **Test with and without external services** during development

----

-**The Alta Data Backend is designed to be resilient and flexible, allowing you to run it in any environment with any combination of available services!** 🚀